 _____ 1. * Do Level 4 requirements 1 & 2.

 _____ 2. * Teach someone how to do a skill from this badge or teach some knowledge about this badge to someone.
 You can teach kids, your spouse, seniors, anyone, just as long as you are sharing your new found knowledge.
 If for some reason you cannot teach what you have learned to someone else, you may choose an additional 2 optional requirements instead.

 _____ 3.
 Create a piece of artwork or a craft that represents your season.
 Examples might include:

-Spring: press spring flowers between pages in a phone book (place the flowers between sheets of wax paper).
-Lay heavy books on top of the phone book.
+- Spring: Place the flowers between sheets of wax paper and place between two heavy books.
 Make bookmarks, note cards, pictures, etc. for a friend with your flowers.

 _____ 4.
 Take a seasonal hike.
 Pay attention to what plants are blooming, or have lost their leaves.
 How does the season affect what you see?